 Badge courses for certain badges are run by the Region.
-This option is only available in the Western Cape and is, in our view, one of the most outstanding aspects of scouting in the Western Cape.
 Scouts meet other scouts and make great friends on these courses and they learn new skills to an externally set standard.
 As a troop, we are fully supportive of badge courses and all our scouts are required to attend badge courses when they fulfill the criteria.
 Attendance on badge courses raises the general skill level of the troop and ensures that all scouts are able to fully participate in the activities of the troop.

 Booking on courses

-Scouts are informed by email at the beginning of the year which badge courses they must register for.
+Scouts are informed by email from the troop which badge courses they must register for.
 Of course, they may not be able to register due to school or other commitments and they may have to wait another year.
 Registration for badge courses is on Scouts Digital.
-Information on using Scouts Digital can be found here.

 Once registered you should make the required payment and upload the proof of Payment to Scouts Digital.
-This does not guarantee acceptance on the badge course but it does raise the chance of being accepted.
-Badge courses are often oversubscribed and scouts who have paid are more likely to be accepted than those that have not.
 If you have paid and are not accepted on the course then your payment will be refunded to you by the Region.
+Generally scouts who have paid get preference so please register and pay immediately and upload the proof of payment to Scouts Digital.

 Courses, Advancement and Age